 Scenario-4: Fire Alarm Flashing Red Every 30 to 60 Seconds

 Your fire alarm flashing red LED once every 30-60 seconds is very normal.
-Because generally, it means the detector’s alert has been activated and working properly.
+Generally, it means the detector’s alert has been activated and working properly.

-It could blink right after 30 seconds or 45 seconds or 60 seconds even.
-But there are some fire alarms that indicate just the opposite.
+It could blink right after 30 seconds 45 seconds or 60 seconds even.
+But some fire alarms indicate just the opposite.
 To be more sure you can check the user manual.

 Scenario-5: Fire Alarm Flashing Red & Green